One of the Boys (Mott the Hoople song): Single release

 Producer David Bowie wanted "One of the Boys" to be the lead single from All the Young Dudes, but the band preferred to release the title track, which Bowie had written.
 In the US, "One of the Boys" was released as the follow-up single to "All the Young Dudes", which became a big hit.
-"One of the Boys" did not replicate its predecessor's success, stalling at #96 on the Billboard Hot 100.
+"One of the Boys" did not replicate its predecessor's success, stalling at No. 96 on the Billboard Hot 100.

 Legacy

 "One of the Boys" was included on several of Mott the Hoople's compilation and live albums, such as the CD release of Greatest Hits, Live and In Performance 1970–1974.

 The song was featured in an episode of the BBC Television drama series, Life on Mars.

 After leaving Mott the Hoople, Ralphs joined the newly formed band Bad Company.
 He based the guitar riff for Bad Company's first single "Can't Get Enough" on that from "One of the Boys".
-"Can't Get Enough" proved to be a more successful single release for Bad Company than "One of the Boys" was for Mott the Hoople, reaching #5 on the Billboard Hot 100.
+"Can't Get Enough" proved to be a more successful single release for Bad Company than "One of the Boys" was for Mott the Hoople, reaching No. 5 on the Billboard Hot 100.